qaware/cloud-native-explab/platform/giantswarm.md

 **Lab Instructions**

 1. Install the Flux2 CLI on your developer machine, if not already done
-2. For the GitHub repository `https://github.com/qaware/cloud-native-explab` if not already done
+2. Fork the GitHub repository `https://github.com/qaware/cloud-native-explab` if not already done
 3. Modify the `AWSMachineDeployment` to have a minimum node pool size of 3
 4. Issue a pull request with your changes (or manually apply the changes?)